zhyuzh3d/kksMagic/README.md

-# fireworksKK
+# kksMagic
-fireworks from 10knet
+Fireworks&more from 10knet.
+Base on Threejs.